Richard Johnson Obelisk

 Installed 1925

-Corner view of a stone memorial obelisk, decorated in a gothic architectural style, with engrave plaques on each side and a large stone cross on top.
+Front view of a stone memorial obelisk, decorated in a gothic architectural style, with an engraved plaque on each side and a large stone cross on top.

 +2